thomd/on-io/objects.io.md

     Product slotNames                                                          // (4) list(type, description)

-Every object supports `type` which gives the kind of object you are dealing with.
+Every object has a slot called `type`, which gives the kind of object you are dealing with.

 Get a list of all slots which all objects have with:

     Object slotNames

-## Inheritance
+### Inheritance

 Supposed we want to model instances of programming books.
 The book "the Io language" is an instance of a Book object.